 Draw santa without using RED!
 Color with play color paint markers.

 Collaborative gingerbread houses.
-Two students work on each one.
+Two students per house.
 A 3/4 view of the house.
 Paint, chalk, glitter, OH MY!

 Have a Merry Christmas!